SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 In part 2, we should optimize the process, so as to not generate sequences that are wrong.
 This should be doable if we manage to implement early stopping.

+- I couldn't manage to solve this and had to look up the solution.
+It turned out to be *really* straightforward:

+Both Part 1 and Part 2 share the same logic - recursion:

+1. Base cases:
+   1. If there are no springs left:
+      1. And there are no pipes left, we return `1`.
+The reason is that we know that there is always going to be at least one consecutive group of broken pipes, i.e. in the list will never be empty.
+If we have an empty list, that means that we've found at least one such group, so we return `1`.
+      2. And there are broken pipes left, we return `0` as that means that we have not fulfilled the pattern.
+   2. If there are no pipes left (but the list of springs is not empty):
+      1. And there are no broken pipes in the remaining springs, we return `1` since that means that again, at some previous point we have seen at least one consecutive group of broken pipes.
+      2. And there are still some pipes in the remaining springs, we return `0` as we cannot account for them.
+2. General cases: We now know that there is at one group of broken pipes and at least one pipe.
+Using recursion we only handle the first group and first pipe.
+We treat the question mark both as a working and as a broken pipe by including it in both cases:
+   1. Treating the first pipe as a working one.
+If the first pipe is a dot (`.`) (working by definition) or `?` (working by assumption), we just skip over that pipe and continue, i.e. we repeat the recursion starting from the next pipe and do not change the list with broken pipes.
+   2. Treating the first pipe as a broken one.
+If the first pipe is a `#` (broken by definition) or `?` (broken by assumption) that this can be the first group if broken pipes, so we check for that.
+The conditions for recursing are:
+      1. The first pipe is a `#` or `?`.
+      2. And there are at least `num_broken[0]` pipes in `pattern`.
+      3. And none of the the first `num_broken[0]` pipes are working.
+      4. And:
+         1. `pattern[num_broken[0]]` is the end of `pattern` (there are no pipes after that).
+         2. Or `pattern[num_broken[0]]` is a working pipe (`.`).
+    If those conditions are met, then we have the first consecutive group of broken pipes, so we skip over `num_broken[0] + 1` characters in `pattern` and go over to the next group of broken pipes.

+Part 2 includes the addition of memoization (i.e. caching).
+The cache-key is the `pattern` and the `num_broken` lists.
+If this is present in the cache, we return it, otherwise, we add the resulting value before returning it.

 ## Part 1

 ### Create a plan of attack for part 1